 I more carefully colored in the light gray rocks on the red cliff face, because they’re smaller and what I think is an important unique detail.
 I try as best as I can to stay in the lines with them, but since they’re lighter colored than the red behind I can just paint more red over them in places I may have gone too far.

 So far the painting has been quite loose and very mono tone.
 We need to introduce some darker colors for the shadowy parts to make it pop a little.
 There’s not a great deal of contrast in the original photo, but I try to give it a little more anyway, and make the one side of the cliff darker.

-I also darker in the long, vertical cracks along the top part for detail, and gave it some of the horizontal striations found there as well.
+I also darkened in the long, vertical cracks along the top part for detail, and gave it some of the horizontal striations found there as well.
 It doesn’t look perfect, but that’s ok.
 It’s just a suggestion and inspiration of what’s there!

 For the final painting step, I try deepening the shadowy areas even more by going over them again with more paint.
 I also go over parts of the rock face with more reds to get the colors more saturated, along with the greens in the mid to foreground, and also the sky.
 I wanted them to pop out a bit more.

 For the foreground I chose to leave it washed out.
 It’s not very interesting, so I wanted to leave it more artistic and painterly.
 Remember-not everything has to be fully detailed or even painted.
 Sometimes what you leave out can be just as important to the piece as a whole!

 I thought my painting was finished at this step.
 I got done with it one night, and was pretty happy with it.
 The next day I looked over it and felt something was missing.
 After I scanned it into the computer I really felt something was missing-it seriously did look better in real life!

 I thought about adding some lines on top of it, although I was afraid it might ruin the painting.
 I took the chance anyway however…and I was definitely happy I did!